rlemaigre/Easy-DnD/README.md

 * if the component participates in a drag operation (i.e. accepts its type) :
     * `dropIn` : true when the mouse is over the component and it is foremost at the current mouse position (remember Drop components can be nested), false otherwise
     * `dropAllowed` when the Drop component accepts the data and the source of the drag accepts its mode, false otherwise
+* `cssClasses` : an object representing the CSS classes to be applied (see CSS Classes section)

 Drag images can be defined using the ref `drag-image` in the templates.

-The DragMixins and DropMixins can be used if some effects have to be applied that cannot be accomplished with CSS alone and thus the Drag and Drop components won't cut it.

 # API